Flag of Ohio: Derivations

-Ohio's flag is regularly flown during football games by the Ohio State University Marching Band's "JI-Row" as the percussion section's row mascot.
+Ohio's flag is regularly flown during football games by Ohio State University Marching Band's "JI-Row" as the percussion section's row mascot.
 The Columbus Blue Jackets logo and Cincinnati Bengals fan flag are both based on the state flag.

 A number of municipalities and counties in Ohio have adopted pennants and swallowtails based on the state burgee.
 Adams County and the cities of Marysville and Mentor have flags that essentially replace the annulus with a seal and modify the pattern of stars in the triangular union.
 Additionally, the city of Green uses a burgee for the city flag, altering the colors to green and white stripes, as opposed to the original red and white on the Ohio state flag.

-Flag of the Governor
+Flag of the governor

 The flag of the governor of Ohio consists of the Great Seal of Ohio encircled with 13 white stars on a scarlet field, with a five-point star in each corner.
 Like the state flag, it has 17 stars in total.

 The adjutant general's office adopted this design in 1905 to represent the governor on official occasions.
 One such flag hangs in the Rutherford B. Hayes Center Library, a memorial to the 32nd Ohio governor and 19th U.S. president.
 The design was officially recognized by the 96th General Assembly effective October 3, 1945:

 Since September 30, 1963, the flag has been defined in greater detail:

 The Ohio Revised Code also specifies smaller versions of this design to be used as the governor's naval flag and automobile flag.